Rainshadow garden

 Multiple sidewalk planting beds were added near Dewitt Park on Buffalo Street, and planted in partnership with the City Forester.
 Daffodils, spirea shrubs, salvia, echinacea, catmint, daylilies and perennial grasses make up a majority of the planting.

-This small traffic island contains an exciting mix of plants that were planted as part of a research project by Matt Dallos, a graduate student in Landscape Architecture at Cornell.
+This small traffic island contains an exciting mix of plants that were planted as part of a research project by Matt Dallos of Thicket Workshop.
 The study is to determine whether a planting medium of sand and gravel is able to sustain beautiful plants and reduce weed germination and water needs once established.
 Now in its second year, the plants chosen have done relatively well.
-We look forward to the final research once the project is complete!
+See photos here!

 Ithaca Falls